Bearded lady: Background

 A relatively small number of women are able to grow enough facial hair to have a distinct beard.
 The condition is called hirsutism.
-It is usually the result of polycystic ovary syndrome which causes excess testosterone and an over-sensitivity to testosterone, thus (to a greater or lesser extent) results in male pattern hair growth, among other symptoms.
+It is usually the result of polycystic ovary syndrome which causes excess testosterone, thus (to a greater or lesser extent) results in male pattern hair growth, among other symptoms.
 In some cases, female beard growth is the result of a hormonal imbalance (usually androgen excess), or a rare genetic disorder known as hypertrichosis.
-In some cases a woman's ability to grow a beard can be due to hereditary reasons without anything medically being wrong.
+In some cases, a woman's ability to grow a beard can be due to hereditary reasons without anything medically being wrong.

 There are numerous references to bearded women throughout the centuries, and William Shakespeare also mentioned them in Macbeth:

 However, no known productions of Macbeth included bearded witches.

-Sometimes it is caused by use of anabolic steroids.
-Cultural pressure leads most to remove it, as it may be viewed as a social stigma.

 Race

 Charles Darwin's ideas on sexual selection that influenced the perception of women with excess facial hair were applied differently across race.
 Women of color who had excess facial hair were actually perceived as evidence of human's evolution from apes, whereas white women with excess facial hair were perceived as diseased.
-A beard on a white woman only challenged her sex, whereas a beard on women of color challenged her species.
+A beard on a white woman challenged her sex and medical condition, whereas a beard on a woman of color challenged her species.

 Some famous bearded women were Krao Farini and Julia Pastrana.